High availability and scalable system with Elixir

 Concurrency built-in

-Erlang VM (BEAM) system built for concurrency.
-The Erlang builtin actor concurrency model help us create isolated processes that can communicate with one another using messages but can’t mess with other’s state.
-As a result, it can handle these user spikes with ease.
+The Erlang VM (BEAM) was built for concurrency.
+Its actor model helps create isolated processes that communicate via messages without interfering with each other’s state.
+This enables the system to handle user spikes with ease.

 Scalability

-Thanks to Erlang VM, Elixir applications is able to run on various communicating nodes.
-This makes it easy to create larger web and IoT applications that could be scaled on several different servers and machines.
-Having multiple virtualized servers over a distributed system also leads to better app performance.
+Thanks to the Erlang VM, Elixir apps can run on various nodes.
+This makes it easy to scale web or IoT systems across servers and machines.
+Multiple virtualized servers over distributed systems mean better app performance.

 Reliability: fault-tolerant approach